Denisse030/Dulce-Aroma/README.md

-# Café Dulce Aroma
+# **Café Dulce Aroma**

 A cozy and interactive coffee and pastry website built with **React**, **Tailwind CSS**, and **Leaflet**.
-Explore café recipes, brewing steps, personal favorite café recommendations, and submit your own questions, café recommendations, or if you've tried out any of the recipes using the contact form.
+Explore cafe recipes, the brew bar, personal favorite cafe recommendations, and submit your own questions, cafe recs, or if you've tried out any of the recipes using the contact form.

 ---

 ## **Demo**

-> Link to live demo (if hosted)
+> Link to live demo

 ---